ehwest/mdn_qms/PDP_Product_Development_Process/README.md

     +  fix or roll back software

 + Phase 4:  Release changes to production
-    +  go through release process to deploy code on servers
+    +  follow the release process to deploy code.
-    +  refer to standard operating procedure for release.
     +  if needed, update the SOP
+    +  if needed, update the support knowledge base.

 + Phase 5:  Post Market Surveillance
-    +  identify new features
-    +  identify and triage operations and bug fixs
+    +  address all of the outstanding bugs reported and assess relative value
+    +  address "pain-points" of current and prospective users.
+    +  address the features needed to enter new, adjacent markets
+    +  address features in the value chain (above and below) to address cost reductions and performance improvements.

 ## Responsibilities